Ericsson/ecchronos/docs/UPGRADE.md

 ## From 2.0.0

-A new table has been added to the table `ecchronos.on_demand_repair_status`, this must be added before upgrading.
+A new column has been added to the table `ecchronos.on_demand_repair_status`, this must be added before upgrading.

 The command to add the column is shown below:
 ```